trueagi-io/pln-experimental/docs/use-cases/next-token-prediction/next-token-prediction.md

    the knowledge directly in logic.
 4. Adding higher level goals would also be more natural, providing a more elegant and versatile alternative to finetuning.
-Same thing for connecting with other modalities.
+Same thing for connecting other modalities.
 5. With PLN there is no clear separation between training and inference.
 Everything would happen online.
 Whenever a prompt would be entered it would simultaneously be part of the short term context and the longer term corpus.
-5. No need to limit carrying the thinking phase (for reasoning LLMs like deepseek-r1) in natural language.
+6. No need to limit carrying the thinking phase (for reasoning LLMs like deepseek-r1) in natural language.
 PLN could carry the thinking at whichever level of abstraction it chooses so.
+7. Reduce hallucination.

 But there are also disadvantages:

-1. PLN potentially requires far more computational resources than transformers do.
+1. PLN reasoning potentially requires far more computational resources than transformers.
-2. To have any hope of it working at all, would require excellent, practical, sophisticated attentional allocation and inference control mechanisms.
+2. To have any hope of it working at all would require excellent, practical, sophisticated attentional allocation and inference control mechanisms.
 This is both a disadvantage and an advantage though, because, in principle, such attentional allocation and